Miracle Mile Stages

 Heather Normandale 2:30pm

-The festival is also very excited to welcome Heather Normandale to Redding for the first time!
+The festival was also very excited to welcome Heather Normandale to Redding for the first time!

 “Bike-touring musician inspired by “the trembling music of water” As a musician who tours by bike and train with the Pleasant Revolution, and also powers performances by pedaling, Heather Normandale already has a lot of green cred.
 But her environmentalism doesn’t stop with her methods of traveling or amplification; She also finds the inspiration for her music in the natural world.
 Her current project looks to the source of all life on the planet: water….Heather takes inspiration from water and its ubiquity in our bodies as well as in the natural environment and blended banjo, cello, and percussion to make some really gorgeous music…Heather notes in the Kickstarter campaign that the current state of the world’s waterways (as well as our own bodies) includes pollution and blockages.
 Her aim is “to heal, to reflect, to educate, to inspire those who want to sing, reflect, heal and connect.” — Jeff McIntire-Strasburg, SUNfiltered